 Children participate in a variety of Gatherings and Assemblies throughout the year.
 Gathering times vary each year in response to timetables.
 Morris Assembly takes place fortnightly from the first week of each term.
 These are held in The Farrall Centre at 9.00am on Tuesdays.
-Wells and Walpole Assemblies are a 9.00am event on the alternate Tuesdays.
-Families are warmly invited to attend.
-Regular Gatherings are held in the Quaker Meeting House for Kindergarten - Year 6.
+Wells and Walpole Assemblies are a 9.00am event on alternate Tuesdays.
+Families are warmly invited to attend, with a community tea and coffee catch up commencing at 8.30am in the Farrall Centre undercroft before the Morris Assemblies.
+Regular student Gatherings are held in the Quaker Meeting House for Kindergarten - Year 6.
 They focus on Quaker values, queries and reflection through silence.